-Over the past several years, programs, both at the state and Successfully meeting the established criteria for programs national level, have been created to improve the quality of is recognized by awarding the program a status of child care.
-These voluntary programs have been credited "accredited".
-Likewise, meeting the criteria for individuals with developing criteria for improving both child care working in child care programs is recognized by awarding programs and the skills of individuals working in the child a status of "credentialed".
-Documentation of these efforts care field.
-Participation in one of these programs provides in Fiscal Year 2021 has been supplied for this report by the recognition to those child care providers or programs that Maryland State Department of Education. go beyond the minimum requirements of state licensing and regulations.
+Over the past several years, programs, both at the state and national level, have been created to improve the quality of child care.
+These voluntary programs have been credited with developing criteria for improving both child care programs and the skills of individuals working in the child care field.
+Participation in one of these programs provides recognition to those child care providers or programs that go beyond the minimum requirements of state licensing and regulations.